bitgrip/angular-ngrx-blueprint/README.md

 * each feature state is a own state in the app store
 * internationalization [ngx-translate](http://www.ngx-translate.com/) with enabled "WebpackTranslateLoader"
 * [aot compiler](https://angular.io/guide/aot-compiler) ready

+A benefit of this approach is you can use this example as a "starter-kit" for your new project.
+All good things are setup ;) After cloning just remove the "TODO" feature module with your own.

 ## Application State Managing